 - in some cases, attend another medical appointment with a doctor chosen by your employer or insurer to provide further evidence that your injury or illness is work-related, and what treatment is required

-Payments for incapacity are generally made to the employer, who passes it on to the injured worker.
-Check the exact claims process and deadlines for notifying an employer with your workers’ compensation scheme.
+Payments for incapacity are generally made to the employer, who passes the payment on to the injured worker.
+Check with your workers’ compensation scheme for the exact claims process and deadlines for notifying an employer.

 If you need free or low-cost legal information and advice, contact:

 - your local legal aid commission

 - your local Aboriginal and Torres Strait Islander legal service